 Victorian Flood Recovery Hotline

-Many school communities continue to be impacted by the recent widespread flooding.
+Many school communities have been impacted by the 2022 Victorian Flooding event.
 If you or your staff are directly affected, there are supports available to help.

 If you have been impacted by the Victorian flood event, you may contact the Victorian Flood Recovery Hotline on 1800 560 760 for assistance with: